 „…with astonishing precision, highly expressives gestures and warmth, his conducting was captivating from the first to the last note.
 Gerts rose completely above the technical challenges of conducting which he solved without easing up on the tension for one second“ (RPonline.de)

-After recent debuts with orchestras such as the NHK Symphony Orchestra, Osaka Philharmonic Orchestra and Staatskapelle Weimar, Mihhail Gerts begins the new 2017/18 season with the Janacek Philharmonic Orchestra Ostrava, followed by performances of Wagner’s opera The Flying Dutchman at the Estonian National Opera and concerts with the National Philharmonic of Russia.
-Other projects in the new season include debuts with the Orchestre Philharmonique de Monte-Carlo, Bremer Philharmoniker, Beethoven Orchester Bonn, Orchestre Regional de Cannes, Nordwestdeutsche Philharmonie Herford, Philharmonie Südwestfalen and the Göttinger Symphonieorchester among many others.
-He continues to collaborate regularly with orchestras including Orchestre National de Lille, the Estonian National Symphony Orchestra and the National Philharmonic of Russia.
+After recent debuts with orchestras such as the NHK Symphony Orchestra, Osaka Philharmonic Orchestra and Staatskapelle Weimar, highlights of Mihhail Gerts’ 2017/2018 season included the Janacek Philharmonic Orchestra Ostrava, followed by performances of Wagner’s opera The Flying Dutchman at the Estonian National Opera, and concerts with the National Philharmonic Orchestra of Russia and Orchestre National de Lille.
+Other projects in the season included debuts with the Orchestre Philharmonique de Monte-Carlo, Bremer Philharmoniker, Beethoven Orchester Bonn, Orchestre Regional de Cannes, Nordwestdeutsche Philharmonie Herford, Philharmonie Südwestfalen and the Göttinger Symphonieorchester, among many others.

 Apart from the concert stage, Gerts also has a long operatic experience as First Kapellmeister and deputy GMD of the Hagen Theater (2015 to 2017) and resident conductor of the Estonian National Opera (2007 to 2014).
 During these years, he conducted over forty different productions of opera and ballet.
 As a guest conductor, he has appeared at the Teatro la Fenice, Teatro delle Muse, Mikhailovsky Theater St. Petersburg, Belarus National Opera and many others.